-The list of eligible candidates can be found here.
+The list of eligible teachers can be found here.

 Why does the award put such an emphasis on influence?

-MƒA recognizes, rewards, and celebrates excellent classroom teaching through fellowships and the work of the broader MƒA community.
+MƒA fellowships recognize, reward, and celebrate excellent classroom teaching through the work of the broader MƒA community.
 This award is different in that it seeks to recognize how teachers are positively impacting the broader landscape of math and science teaching and their fellow educators.

 Are the recipients required to do anything specific with their monetary awards?